notvillers/GoDaddyAPI-dyndns/README.md

 # Daddyndns
-## Detects if your IPV4 address changed and sends an email about it.
+## Detects if your IPV4 address changed, sends an e-mail about it and updates the GoDaddy DNS record.

 If you do not have or do not want to access any DynDNS service, this solution can help you survive.